Terms of Service

 1. What you're agreeing to

-By using sfeed (the CLI, the MCP server, or the services at auth.sfeed.dev), you agree to these terms.
+By using sfeed, including the CLI, the MCP server, and hosted scheduling, you agree to these terms.
 If you don't agree, don't use it.

 2. What sfeed does

 sfeed is a command-line tool that posts content to Facebook Pages and Instagram using their official APIs.
-It authenticates with your accounts via OAuth, stores tokens locally on your machine and on our servers, and sends posts when you tell it to.
+It connects to your accounts, saves the auth state it needs, and sends posts when you tell it to.

 3. Your responsibilities